Thomas Jones (bishop): Archbishop

-In August 1591 Hugh O'Neill, Earl of Tyrone, the effective leader of the old Gaelic nobility, and a man of very dubious loyalty to the English Crown, scandalised Dublin society by eloping with his third wife, the English-born aristocrat Mabel Bagenal, whose family were his implacable enemies.
+In August 1591 Hugh O'Neill, Earl of Tyrone, the effective leader of the old Gaelic nobility, and a man of very dubious loyalty to the English Crown, scandalised Dublin society by eloping with his third wife, the aristocrat Mabel Bagenal, whose English family were his implacable enemies.
 Since Mabel wished for a Protestant marriage ceremony, and O'Neill, although he was himself a Roman Catholic, was happy to indulge her wish, Jones was summoned to Drumcondra Castle, where the couple had taken refuge, by their host Sir William Warren.
 The Bishop was persuaded, although only with great reluctance, to perform the marriage.
 According to his own version of events, he did so solely to protect Mabel's reputation.
 His enemies accused him of being suspiciously close to O'Neill, and of taking bribes from him.
 His friends said that he used this supposed friendship to spy on O'Neill and provide intelligence to the Crown, and it does seem that the Crown gained a good deal of useful information in this way.

 In April 1605, Adam Loftus died and King James I emphatically chose Jones to be Archbishop of Dublin, commencing the following November.
 He was also named prebendary of both Castleknock parish of St. Patrick's and the rectory of Trim in the Diocese of Meath: